 If a license to the Company's intellectual property is determined to be distinct from the other performance obligations identified in an arrangement, the Company recognizes revenue from the related non-refundable upfront payments based on the relative standalone selling price prescribed to the license compared to the total selling price of the arrangement.
-The revenue is recognized when the license is transferred to the collaboration partners and the collaboration partners are able to use and benefit from the license.
+The revenue is recognized at a point in time when the license is transferred to the collaboration partners and the collaboration partners are able to use and benefit from the license.
+Due to the uncertainty of the collection, the Company only recognizes cash receipts according to the variable consideration principles outlined in ASC 606.
 To date, the receipt of non-refundable upfront fees was solely for the compensation of past research efforts and contributions made by the Company before the collaborative agreements entered into and it does not relate to any future obligations and commitments made between the Company and the collaboration partners in the collaborative agreements.